Frederick Browning

-In January 1948, Browning became Comptroller and Treasurer to Her Royal Highness Princess Elizabeth, Duchess of Edinburgh.
-After she ascended to the throne to become Queen Elizabeth II in 1952, he became treasurer in the Office of the Duke of Edinburgh.
+In January 1948, Browning became comptroller and treasurer to Princess Elizabeth, Duchess of Edinburgh.
+After she ascended to the throne as Queen Elizabeth II in 1952, he became treasurer in the Office of the Duke of Edinburgh.
 He suffered a severe nervous breakdown in 1957 and retired in 1959.
 He died at Menabilly, the mansion that inspired his wife's novel Rebecca, on 14 March 1965.

 Early life

-Frederick Arthur Montague Browning was born on 20 December 1896 at his family home in Kensington, London.
+Frederick Arthur Montague Browning was born on 20 December 1896 at his family home at 31 Hans Road, Brompton, London.
 The house was later demolished to make way for an expansion of Harrods, allowing him to claim in later life that he had been born in its piano department.
 He was the first son of Frederick Henry Browning, a wine merchant, and his wife Anne "Nancy" née Alt.
 He had one sibling, an older sister, Helen Grace.
 From an early age, he was known to his family as "Tommy".
 He was educated at West Downs School and Eton College, which his grandfather had attended.
 While at Eton, he joined the Officer Training Corps.

 First World War

 Browning sat the entrance examinations for the Royal Military College, Sandhurst, on 24 November 1914.
 Although he did not achieve the necessary scores in all the required subjects, the headmasters of some schools, including Eton, were in a position to recommend students for nomination by the Army Council.
 The headmaster of Eton, Edward Lyttelton, put Browning's name forward and in this way he entered Sandhurst on 27 December 1914.
-He graduated on 16 June 1915, and was commissioned a second lieutenant into the Grenadier Guards.
+He graduated on 16 June 1915, and was commissioned a second lieutenant in the Grenadier Guards.
 Joining such an exclusive regiment, even in wartime, required a personal introduction and an interview by the regimental commander, Colonel Sir Henry Streatfeild.

-Initially, Browning joined the 4th Battalion, Grenadier Guards, which was training at Bovington Camp.
-When it departed for the Western Front in August 1915, he was transferred to the 5th (Reserve) Battalion.
+Initially, Browning, promoted to lieutenant on 15 July, joined the 4th Battalion, Grenadier Guards, which was training at Bovington Camp.
+When the 4th Battalion departed for the Western Front in August 1915, he was transferred to the 5th (Reserve) Battalion.
 In October 1915 he left it to join the 2nd Battalion at the front.
 The battalion formed part of the 1st Guards Brigade of the Guards Division.
 Around this time he acquired the nickname "Boy".
 For a time he served in the same company of 2nd Battalion as Major Winston Churchill.
 Upon Churchill's arrival, Browning was given the job of showing him the company's trenches.
 When Browning discovered that Churchill had no greatcoat, Browning gave Churchill his own.